-4. E&S RISK MANAGEMENT SCHEME FOR THE FACILITY
+5. E&S RISK MANAGEMENT DURING PROJECT PREPARATION AND IMPLEMENTATION

-The nine country's projects under the Cooling Facility are at different steps in the process of project development.
+The nine country projects under the SRMI Facility are at different stages in the process of project development from identification to concept.
 The following presents the main E&S due diligence steps to be taken for each project, in accordance with the Bank's Environmental and Social Policy and its Policy on Investment Project Financing.

-4.1 Project Preparation
+5.1 Project Preparation

 The Bank conducts environmental and social due diligence of all projects proposed for support through Investment Project Financing under the Facility, in accordance with its policies and procedures.
-The purpose of the environmental and social due diligence is to assist the Bank in deciding whether to provide support for the proposed project and, if so, the way in which environmental and social risks and impacts will be addressed in the assessment, development, and implementation of the project.
-The Bank's environmental and social due diligence will be appropriate to the nature and scale of the project and proportionate to the level of environmental and social risks and impacts, with due regard to the mitigation hierarchy.
-The due diligence will assess whether the project is capable of being developed and implemented in accordance with the ESSs The Bank will conduct environmental and social due diligence of all projects proposed for support through Investment Project Financing under the Facility, in accordance with its policies and procedures.
 The purpose of the environmental and social due diligence is to assist the Bank in deciding whether to provide support for the proposed project and, if so, the way in which environmental and social risks and impacts will be addressed in the assessment, development and implementation of the project.